kmichel/font-builder/README.md

 This reads a ttf file and build a texture and a json descriptor file which can then be used to layout and draw text as shown in [the demo](https://kmichel.github.io/font-builder).

-This is a very simple and limited PoC :

- - Individuals glyphs are not tightly packed in the texture,
- - Only the basic ASCII chars from 32 to 127 are rendered.
+This is a very simple and limited PoC, only the basic ASCII chars from 32 to 126 are rendered and packing could be improved.

 I might improve it one day, but the only goal for now is to have something ready to help me during game jams ;)